Going to Gigs

 I caught something of the unique excitement of being at a very large public event when I joined 80,000 rock fans at Download.
 I love watching large crowds of people – for me it holds a fascination akin to watching thousands of birds flying together or the movements of colonies of huge numbers of insects in the forest.
 I can still see clearly the micro-climate of the main stage at Download, steam rising from the crowd in front of the stage watching Korn – a visible steamy vapour rising from the tightly packed mass of dancing bodies.
 I can see images in my mind of waves of movement spreading through a crowd as they push against each other, all trying to edge a little closer to the front of the stage.

-I enjoy watching the people who go to rock festivals, as much as watching the members of bands either on the stage, or behind the scenes, as they prepare to face the adulation of thousands or having just come off stage and the looks on their faces after they have finished an hour of thrilling and delighting so many people.
+I enjoy watching the people who go to rock festivals, as much as watching the members of bands either on the stage or behind the scenes, as they prepare to face the adulation of thousands or having just come off stage and the looks on their faces after they have finished an hour of thrilling and delighting so many people.

 Going to a festival confers a rich experience, much more than just hearing bands playing in a room.
 It’s about the beer and the food – the smell of chips frying and burgers sizzling – that distinctive barbecue-like aroma wafting through the air.
 It’s about being out of doors, watching the clouds above the fields, the sunshine beating down on the pitch, even the moon rising in the darkening sky at the end of a long day.
-It’s about the vast lighting systems that are now in use, the colourful theatre that is so much a hall-mark of the live experience.
+It’s about the vast lighting systems that are now in use, the colourful theatre that is so much a hallmark of the live experience.

-What I see, which is not often witnessed by the fans, is the hours of painstaking and meticulous preparations that go into even a one day event.
+What I see, which is not often witnessed by the fans, is the hours of painstaking and meticulous preparations that go into even a one-day event.
 The huge amounts of paperwork, the vast and complex organisational arrangements that organisers have to be deal with, the army of people who have to be recruited and marshalled to being in the right place at the right time and doing the array of jobs that will make it all happen.

 As someone who has had played a role in putting on events for crowds of up to 10,000 people, this has given me an astonishing insight into the weeks and months of work that are required to give people just one day of festival life.

-As a music journalist, I have a deep fascination for the goings-on back stage.
-Having my ears plugged in to the radio channels, I know what it is to hear communications between event organisers, stage managers and those responsible for crowd safety and security.
+As a music journalist, I have a deep fascination for the goings-on backstage.
+Having my ears plugged into the radio channels, I know what it is to hear communications between event organisers, stage managers and those responsible for crowd safety and security.

-I have, on more than one occasion, spent the entire day sat in a control room, laboriously checking people in and out, handing out radios and lanyards, filling in forms and making sure that mind-boggling levels of rules and regulations are being complied with and observed.
+I have, on more than one occasion, spent the entire day sitting in a control room, laboriously checking people in and out, handing out radios and lanyards, filling in forms and making sure that mind-boggling levels of rules and regulations are being complied with and observed.

 What continues to fascinate me is the personal, human experience that is the essence of festival-going.
 As the fans wend their way home, they take with them tens of thousands of memories, photos and stories of what they and their friends encountered on their day at the festival.